MaslowCommunityGarden/Maslow-kits-for-sale-soon./INSTRUCTIONS.md

-This is an original Maslow kit with the latest upgrades.
+This is a Maslow kit with the latest upgrades.

 - We are and AUTORIZED kit supplier as well.
 Don't get misled with marketing techniques into buy an outdated kit.
 Do your research and decide what's best for you.